 6.4.X.1 Description of technique

+gNB may be able to implement tone reservations via implementation with appropriate scheduling of signals and channels..

-It was noted by companies that in a specification transparent mannerTechnique D-3 supports tone reservation that decreases PAPR, potentially taking into account channel conditions and characteristics.
+Technique D-3 supports tone reservation that decreases PAPR, potentially taking into account channel conditions and characteristics.
 Tone reservation (TR) exploits the channel nulls to carry TR tones, potentially taking into account channel conditions and characteristics.
-The UE must be notified of the sub-carriers carrying the TR signal for rate matching purposes.
+The UE must be notified of the sub-carriers carrying the TR signal for rate matching purposes only if UE performs transmission or reception of the resource including sub-carriers carrying the TR signal.

 6.4.X.2 Analysis of performance and impacts